EU leaders reconvene to resolve top jobs impasse | DW | 02.07.2019

 After marathon talks ended without a compromise, EU leaders are meeting again to try and overcome a deadlock over key job nominations.
-The talks came as the newly-elected European Parliament kicked off its first session.
+The talks come as the newly elected European Parliament kicked off its first session.

 European Union leaders gathered in Brussels on Tuesday for a third day of talks after they failed to come to an agreement on the bloc's top jobs during a marathon 18-hour session the day before.